Pointe de Bellecombe

 The Pointe de Bellecombe is a 2,775 m high mountain of the northern Cottian Alps.

 Geography

 The mountain is located in the French departement of Savoie (Auvergne-Rhône-Alpes), near the Italian border.
 It belongs to the main chain of the Alps and stands on the water divide between the watersheds of the Dora Riparia (Po Valley) and of the Arc (Rhone Valley).
-It lyes between the Col du Petit Mont-Cenis (2,183 m) and the Col de Bellecombe (2,475 m).
+It lies between the Col du Petit Mont-Cenis (2,183 m) and the Col de Bellecombe (2,475 m).

 History

 The mountain, although lying on the Alpine watershed between the Val di Susa and the Maurienne, is entirely in French territory following the boundary adjustments decided in the 1947 Treaty of Paris.
-The area was interested by the Vallo Alpino and ligne Maginot fortifications and then during the II World War saw the fights facing the chasseurs alpins (French Army) and the German mountain troops.
+The area was interested in the Vallo Alpino and ligne Maginot fortifications and then during the II World War saw the fights facing the chasseurs alpins (French Army) and the German mountain troops.